CreateCtrl Help-Center

 Connectors establish relationships between slots in the schedule:

-Repeat connector: Links a slot to another slot containing the same content, typically used to indicate reruns
+• Repeat connector: Links a slot to another slot containing the same content, typically used to schedule reruns

-or repeated broadcasts across various time slots or days.
+or repeated broadcasts across various slots or days.

 Using the right handle, the slot can be stretched across multiple days.
 Users can then decide whether to set follow connectors or not.
 Setting follow connectors is what creates a slot chain.